dsugden/dsugden.github.io/_posts/2015-04-01-conductR-for-developers.md

 Notice that the application singlemicro is replicated through the whole cluster, and started on 2 nodes: 21 and 23

+We can make use of **akka.cluster.roles=[web,frontend,etc]** in the ConductR cluster in conjunction with

+    BundleKeys.roles  := Set("frontend")

+to specifiy which nodes we wish to deploy to.

 Now lets use the CLI to stop this service (just for kicks)